-Hiking south, my plan was to climb Little Bigelow and camp at the Safford Campsite, 2,000 feel below the northern peak.
-I arrived as planned at 4:30 pm, after an arduous climb over Little Bigelow, which is challenging in it's own right.
+Hiking south, my plan was to climb Little Bigelow and camp at the Safford Campsite, 2,000 t below the northern peak.
+I arrived as planned at 4:30 pm, after an arduous climb over Little Bigelow, which is challenging in its own right.

 Unfortunately, my plan for an easy day was thrown of course by an ill-behaved bear.
 The Safford Campsite, as well as other lower elevation sites around the mountain, are having a bear problem this year, with bears stealing food and harassing hikers at night.
 This year’s drought resulted in less naturally occurring bear food than normal, sparking this “aberrant” behavior.

 I didn’t want to deal with this issue at all, so I decided to climb to the top of Avery Peak (4045 ft) at 4:30 pm and 1) try to summit before sundown at 6:30 pm and camp at the Bigelow col campsite at 4,000 ft or 2) find a stealth site on the climb, and spend the night there.
 The challenge was that I needed to climb 2,000 feet, in less than 2 miles, in under 2 hours, after hiking 12 miles beforehand.

 It was a struggle, but I did make it to the summit and down to the Bigelow Col campsite just as the sun set.
 I was hyperventilating in fear when I made it to the top because I knew that I didn’t have much time to traverse the narrow summit trail and get down to the campsite before I’d be surrounded by darkness.